Johnston County, North Carolina: Radio and Television

 Johnston County is located in the Raleigh-Durham radio market, ranked by Nielsen as the 37th largest in the United States.
 Johnston County's first radio station, WMPM, 1270 AM, in Smithfield, signed on in 1950.
 The county is also home to WPYB, 1130 AM in Benson, WHPY, 1590 AM in Clayton, WTSB, 1090 AM in Selma, and WKJO, 102.3 FM in Smithfield.

-The county is also part of the larger, 23-county Raleigh-Durham-Fayetteville Media marketDesignated Market Area—the nation's 24th-largest.
+The county is also part of the larger, 23-county Raleigh-Durham-Fayetteville Designated Market Area—the nation's 24th-largest.
 WNGT-CD, (virtual channel 34.1) a Class A low-powered TV station licensed to both Smithfield and Selma.
 The station began frequency sharing with Raleigh's WRAL-TV in November 2020, greatly expanding its coverage.
 Goldsboro-licensed CBS affiliate WNCN, virtual channel 17/RF channel 8, originally known as WYED-TV, signed on from studios and a transmitter in Clayton in 1988 before moving to Raleigh studios in 1995.